Cluster Cardigan Crochet Pattern

 Sizes:

-This top is classic fit with some positive ease.
+This sweater is a loose fit with some positive ease.

 Approx Finished Size: